Name: Gogh Fox

-The TTSC on behalf of Heart Thoroughbreds offer shares in this bay colt out of a daughter of Peintre Celebre, Artistique.
+The TTSC on behalf of Heart Thoroughbreds is no longer offering shares in this bay colt with the Horse Racing Syndicate full.

 Artistique is a half-sister to the six-time winner Chiming Lass (by Bellotto) & five-time winner Winona (by Bluebird) – incidentally both mares are winners of the AJC Listed Toy Show Quality (1400m.).
 By Peintre Celebre (by Nureyev) winner of the Group 1 Prix de l’Arc de Triomphe, Prix du Jockey Club (French Derby) and the Grand Prix de Paris (2000m.) at Longchamp and trained by Andre Fabre.
 Owned through his racing career by Daniel Wildensten, Peintre Celebre retired after winning the 1997 Arc due to an injury the chestnut sustained in that race.

 The racing wheel has turned the full circle for Richard Freedman.

 And the signs are all positive that it has arrived at a perfect point in the career of a trainer who has seen and done more than most in racing.

 A member of one of Australia’s greatest modern-day racing families, Freedman has been done more than most in his racing career.
 As a trainer, an administrator, a commentator and now a trainer again, Freedman comes to his “new” role with a rare mix of experience and wisdom.

 And there isn’t much doubt that the knowledge he has acquired over a lifetime in the business is being readily translated into winners.

 Freedman was born into racing at his father’s Hardwicke Stud at Yass in NSW.
 After learning the fundamentals of horsemanship at the family farm, he and brothers Lee and Anthony started training in Sydney in 1983.